danielweinmann/react-native-stateless-form/README.md

 import { StatelessForm, InlineTextInput } from 'react-native-stateless-form'

 class FormInput extends Component {
-  // You MUST implement focus method for your widget to work focus() {
+  // You MUST implement focus and blur methods for your widget to work focus() {
     this.refs.input.focus()
+  }

+  blur() {
+    this.refs.input.blur()
   }

   render() {